kylehodgson/kylehodgson.github.io/output/post/2012-04-22-jquerymobile-and-service-stack-eventsmanager-tutorial-post-2/index.md

   - "service-stack"
 ---

+> _Outdated content warning._ The techniques in this article are now out of date.
+I'd be looking towards something like flutter or React Native today.

 In a [previous](http://paymentnetworks.wordpress.com/2012/04/19/like-wcf-only-cleaner-9/) post, I wrote about making a simple web back using [ServiceStack](http://www.servicestack.net) back end that could serve up information about upcoming events.
 We automatically got SOAP, JSON, CSV and other end points.
 In today’s post, we’re going to look at a technique to consume them.

 > Want more on ServiceStack?
 [ServiceStack 4 Cookbook](http://kylehodgson.com/servicestack-cookbook/) contains over 70 recipes on building quality services and applications with ServiceStack!